eiGelbGeek/itunes-api/README.md

 #### Webradio
   Use this endpoint to start a webradio station.

+  The installation script copies a text file to /Users/USERNAME/Music/iTunes!
+In this text file, enter your Webradio URLs line by line.

+  Start eg. URL from line 1 with PUT /webradio/1

     PUT /webradio/:id => NowPlayingResource
     PUT /webradio/delete => Clears the library from URL Tracks!